 New Durham is a neighborhood that has a median real estate price of $392,113, making it one of the more affordable areas in the town of Edison.
 It's an ideal area for first-time homebuyers and home appreciation rates in New Durham are above average.
 The area is excellent for finding a home that provides a good price and value.

 North Edison has a median real estate price of $391,192.
 It's a suburban neighborhood and is mostly made up of single-family homes and townhomes, with the majority of homes constructed between 1970 and 1999.

 Park Ave/Talmadge Rd is a neighborhood in Edison, New Jersey with a median real estate price of $364,295.
 It consists mostly of small homes, townhomes, and high-rise apartments.
 This is one of the most affordable neighborhoods in Edison.

 Edison is served by the Edison Township Public School District and has over 14,000 children enrolled.

 Looking for a new city to call home?
 Edison might just be the location for you.
 With fun popular attractions, interesting things to do, and a long history filled with plenty of fun facts, Edison is a unique location as influenced by the people living here as they are by it.
-Enjoy refreshing outdoor activities like hiking and biking, enjoying time with kids, relaxing in scenic parks, splashing around in one of many water recreation options like beaches and lakes, or teeing up for a game of golf.
+Enjoy refreshing outdoor activities like hiking and biking, enjoying time with kids, relaxing in scenic parks, playing outside with your dog, splashing around in one of many water recreation options like beaches and lakes, or teeing up for a game of golf.

 Not as interested in outdoor recreation?
 Plenty of other opportunities await in Edison, such as shopping locations, dog-friendly activities, festivals, iconic restaurants, and more.
 Residents can enjoy having these attractions at their fingertips when tourists and vacationers have to travel from miles away for even a glimpse.